Read time: 6 minutes

 Other Exchange Server issues

 Apart from its large size, the Exchange Database can be affected by many other issues, including EDB file corruption.
 A corrupt EDB file becomes inaccessible to its users.
 So, the EDB files need to be repaired at the earliest.
-But you can try third-party Exchange Server recovery tools to fix such issues.
+But you can try third-party Exchange Server recovery tool to fix such issues.
 Kernel for Exchange Server is an efficient tool for fixing all Exchange server issues, including corruption.

 Conclusion